 Some ideas can be intricate, full of detail and complexity with a clear path to completion.
-These ideas are easier to implement, the outcome safe and known.
-We rest in the knowledge that this path will get us the desired outcome, not understanding that sometimes emotional choice is not our choosing.
+These ideas seemingly easy to implement, the outcome safe and known.
+We rest in confidence that this path will get us to our desired outcome, not understanding that sometimes underlying emotional choice also has a say.

-And some ideas feel concrete but their path is full of question, fear and unknowing.
+And sometimes, ideas feel concrete yet their path is full of question, fear and unknowing.

-All these types of ideas drive our motivation.
+All these types of ideas drive motivation.
 It’s our belief in the idea that makes us move forward, no matter how much fear or unknowing we have.
 Life, like weaving, starts with an idea.
-It’s our decisions and willingness to falter that drives the culmination of the process.
+It’s our decisions, emotions and willingness to falter that drives the culmination of the process.

-My weaving starts out as a thought, an idea.
-I play with the thought, lay it out and get it organized in my head and sometimes on a computer.
-I make a decision based on my current knowledge, I wind my warp, set it up on the loom and then quite often, the plan goes to hell.
+For me, weaving starts as a thought, an idea or the possible play of color from the selection of yarn on my shelf.
+I play with these ideas, lay them out and get them organized in my head and sometimes on a computer.
+I make a decision based on my current knowledge and how I feel about my direction.
+I wind my warp, set it up on the loom and then quite often, the plan goes to hell.

 This is where creativity happens.